hyundai-robotics/doc-hi6-operation/book.md

 Set the B-axis no-use area.

-1. Touch the \[3: Robot Parameter &gt; 5: B-axis Deadzone\] menu.
+1. Touch the `[3: Robot Parameter  - 5: B-axis Deadzone]` menu.

-2. After setting the angle for determining the no-use area and setting the interpolation handling mode, touch the \[OK\] button.
+2. After setting the angle for determining the no-use area and setting the interpolation handling mode, touch the `[OK]` button.

     ![](../../_assets/tp630/robot-baxis-deadz_eng.png)

-* \[Setting Value\]: You can input the angle for determining the B-axis no-use area.
+* `[Setting Value]`: You can input the angle for determining the B-axis no-use area.
 *
-  \[Dead zone interpolation\]: When the trajectory of the robot has to pass through the B-axis no-use area in interpolation operation, you can perform the setting regarding the handling of errors and stopping of the robot.
+  `[Dead zone interpolation]`: When the trajectory of the robot has to pass through the B-axis no-use area in interpolation operation, you can perform the setting regarding the handling of errors and stopping of the robot.